conda-forge/conda-forge.github.io/news/2024-09-08-output-validation-changes.md

 that regularly adds new outputs (e.g., `llvmdev` has `libllvm18`, `libllvm19`, etc.), we have created a [list of feedstocks with allowed glob patterns](https://github.com/conda-forge/admin-requests/blob/main/.feedstock_outputs_autoreg_allowlist.yml).
 These feedstocks will have any outputs matching their glob patterns added automatically.
 If you would like to add your feedstock to this list, please submit a PR.
-Further details on package output validation cna be found in our [documentation](https://conda-forge.org/docs/maintainer/infrastructure/#output-validation-and-feedstock-tokens).
+Further details on package output validation can be found in our [documentation](https://conda-forge.org/docs/maintainer/infrastructure/#output-validation-and-feedstock-tokens).